 Curly coated breeds are shampooed as described in the previous lesson.
-It may be beneficial to use a clarifying shampoo on a curly coat to strip any build up off.
+It may be beneficial to use a clarifying shampoo on a curly coat to strip any build-up off.
 This will allow the coat to fluff up well making it easier to complete a stylish groom.
-Be sure to massage shampoo throughout the curly coated breed’s coat but do not rub it erratically as this could cause tangles to form, especially where the coat is long.
+Be sure to massage shampoo throughout the curly-coated breed’s coat but do not rub it erratically as this could cause tangles to form, especially where the coat is long.

 Curly coated breeds should have a light conditioner applied and rinsed out after the shampoo.

-Areas to be extra aware of: Eyes, lips, feet, in front of and under the ears, and under the tail.
+Areas to be extra aware of: Eyes, lips, feet, in front of and under the ears, and the tail.

 DROP COAT BATH

 Drop coated breeds are shampooed as described in the previous lesson.
 It may be beneficial to use a conditioning shampoo on a drop coat.
 This will help the coat lay straight and will fight static electricity.
-You should be careful not to create tangles while massaging shampoo into a drop coated breed.
+You should be careful not to create tangles while massaging shampoo into a drop-coated breed.
 It can be helpful to use a soft pin brush to brush shampoo through the coat.

 Drop coated breeds should be conditioned with a light to heavy conditioner after the shampoo is rinsed out.

 It is not beneficial to combine shampoo and conditioner to be used both at the same time.
 Shampoo lifts the cuticle on the hair shaft to allow dirt to be washed away.
-Conditioner helps the cuticle to lay back down and fills in cracks in the hair shaft so that it feels smooth.
+Conditioner helps the cuticle lay back down and fills in cracks in the hair shaft so that it feels smooth.

 HAIRLESS DOG BATHS

-It may seem that a hairless dog wouldn’t require a bath, however they do.
+It may seem that a hairless dog wouldn’t require a bath, however, they do.
 Their skin needs constant care.
 Hairless dogs are prone to blackheads.
 If they are washed regularly in a clarifying or medicated shampoo containing salicylic acid, the blackheads can be diminished.
 Even though they do tend to get blackheads, it is still important to use conditioner to condition the skin and the areas of hair on their bodies.
 It is also beneficial to apply a light coat of argan or coconut oil to their skin after a bath.

 DRYING PROCEDURE BY COAT TYPE

 Properly drying a dog is one of the most important steps in the grooming process.
-Unless a dog has a very adverse reaction to being dried or is one of the handful of breeds that don’t require force drying (such as corded breeds,) they should be completely dried prior to grooming.
+Unless a dog has a very adverse reaction to being dried or is one of the handful of breeds that don’t require force drying (such as corded breeds,) they should be completely dried before grooming.